Jan. 6 panel sets vote on contempt charges against Bannon - NewsBreak

 Jan.
 6 panel sets vote on contempt charges against Bannon

 WASHINGTON (AP) — A congressional committee investigating the Jan.
-6 Capitol insurrection has set a vote to recommend criminal contempt charges against former White House aide Steve Bannon after he defied the panel’s subpoena on Thursday.
+6 insurrection has set a vote to recommend criminal contempt charges against former White House aide Steve Bannon after he defied the panel’s subpoena.

-The chairman of the panel, Rep. Bennie Thompson, D-Miss., said the committee will vote next week to recommend the charges.
+Rep. Bennie Thompson, D-Miss., said that the panel will vote next Tuesday to recommend the charges.
 That would send the recommendation to the full House for a vote.

 If the House votes to recommend the contempt charges against Bannon, the Justice Department will ultimately decide whether to prosecute.
 The committee had demanded documents and testimony from Bannon, who was in touch with President Donald Trump ahead of the violent attack.